Is ethical trophy hunting possible?

 The televised debate around an ethical ivory trade was presented by Hashem Ahelbarra with Tinashe Farawo, Spokesperson for Zimbabwe National Parks debating Will Travers, Conservationist and president of the Born Free Foundation.
 It was timed as Zimbabwe pushes to sell its $600m stockpile and countries in southern Africa back call to relax the global ban.

 While elephant populations are threatened in many parts of the world, the story is very different in southern Africa.
 Zimbabwe has experienced population growth to the point where the country says it is struggling to manage them.
 Hwange National Park has a capacity to manage 15,000 elephants.
 It contains 45,000.
-Elephants are not only destroying habitat but fueling human-wildlife conflict as elephants stray on community land searching for food and water.
+Elephants are not only destroying habitat but fuelling human-wildlife conflict as elephants stray on community land searching for food and water.

 Zimbabwe’s tourism and climate change minister Mangaliso Ndhlovu emphasised that: